neverlocal/paulicirc/docs/getting-started.rst

 ^^^^^^^^^^^^

 There are various primitive ways to construct circuits, implemented as class methods.
-A "zero circuit" — one where all gadgets are zero gadgets — can be constructed via the `Circuit.zero <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.Circuit.zero>`_ class method, passing the desired number of gadgets and qubits:
+A "zero circuit" — one where all gadgets are zero gadgets — can be constructed via the :meth:`Circuit.zero <paulicirc.circuits.Circuit.zero>` class method, passing the desired number of gadgets and qubits:

 >>> Circuit.zero(20, 10)
 <Circuit: 20 gadgets, 10 qubits>

-A random circuit — one with independently sampled random gadgets — can be constructed via the `Circuit.random <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.Circuit.random>`_ class method, passing the desired number of gadgets and qubits:
+A random circuit — one with independently sampled random gadgets — can be constructed via the `Circuit.random <paulicirc.circuits.Circuit.random>` class method, passing the desired number of gadgets and qubits:

 >>> Circuit.random(20, 10)
 <Circuit: 20 gadgets, 10 qubits>